Cocaine Rehab Near Me at Engage Wellness

 Cocaine Use Culture in the United States

 What drives people to use cocaine?
-Unfortunately, cocaine has a reputation as a “party drug,” meaning that despite its negative effects, many people can feel pressured into trying it in social situations.
+Unfortunately, cocaine has a reputation as a “party drug,” and despite its negative effects, many people can feel pressured into trying it in social situations.
 The short-term “rush” or feeling of euphoria can give some people a temporary boost of energy or confidence.

 Sadly, cocaine contributes to more than 100,000 drug-related deaths every year in the United States.[3]
 Although synthetic drugs are becoming more prevalent, cocaine remains a significant cause of illness and death in America.
 What’s even more problematic is that cocaine is often mixed with synthetic substances like fentanyl or heroin.[4]
 This could make it much more dangerous and lead to harmful reactions and interactions.